wizard112/2025-DEV2-008-MyTicTacToe/README.md

 I tried to apply clean Architecture with different layers : UI - DATA - DOMAIN

 #### Layer Domain

+We have :
  - entities
  - use cases

 ##### In the Kata
- I tried to apply the principle one action = one use case action play => use case Game action turn to => use case Player action verifier => use case Verifier
+ I tried to apply the principle one action = one use case action play => use case Game action is turn to player => use case Players action verifier => use case Verifier

 #### Layer Data
+   In my implementation this layer is empty.
- - in this case is empty, we can save the state of game if it was a requirement
+   We can save the state of game if it was a requirement for example.

-#### Layer Presentation/UI
+#### Layer Presentation
- - handle the interaction with UI
+ - handle the interactions of the user from an UI.

 ##### Design pattern Model-View-Intent

-I try to implement he design patter MVI.
-This pattern uses a unidirectional data flow, separation of concerns and immutability :
+I tried to implement the design pattern MVI in this layer.
+I think it is a good pattern because this pattern uses a unidirectional data flow, separation of concerns and immutability :

 - Component Intent represents the interaction and user actions like click button, it communicates teh user's actions.
 - Component Model represents the single source of truth, it has the logic and data and it manages the state.